microsoft/fluentui-react-native/apps/component-generator/README.md

 7. Add warning if component exists and message "Do you want to replace it?".
    Currently it replaces the component.
 8. Improve replacement functionality.
+9. Use yarn instead of npm, using npm is generating a package.lock file that we later need to delete
+10. Support compressible-based components